KitwareMedical/UltrasoundMotionCorrection/README.md

 # Respiratory motion correction for ultrasound images

 Contains various attempts to correct for respiratory motion in bubble ultrasound images.
-The currently best workin approach is the SliceToSmoothSliceBSpline code.
+The currently best working approach is the SliceToSmoothSliceBSpline code.

 Contains code copied from https://bitbucket.org/suppechasper/elasticwarp .